-Lump sum.
+- ➤ Lump sum.
 You may elect to take a distribution of your entire vested account balance in a lump sum.
+In addition, if permitted by the Plan Administrator, you may take a partial distribution of a portion of your vested account upon termination of employment.
 If you take a lump sum distribution, you may elect to rollover all (or any portion) of your distribution to an IRA or to another qualified plan.
-See the Special Tax Notice, which you may obtain from the Plan Administrator, for more information regarding your ability to rollover your plan distribution.
+See the Special Tax Notice, which you may obtain from the Plan Administrator, for more information regarding your ability to rollover your plan distribution. - Installment payments.

-- Partial lump sums.
-You also may elect to take a partial lump sum of less than your entire vested benefit. - Installment payments.
 You may elect to receive a distribution in the form of a series of installment payments.
 If you elect distribution in the form of installments, your vested benefit will be paid out in equal annual installments over a set number of years.
 If the installment period is 10 years or greater, you may not rollover any of the installment payments into an IRA or into another qualified plan.
 The Plan Administrator will provide you with forms necessary to elect an installment distribution under the Plan. - Annuity payments.
 You also may elect to receive a distribution in the form of an annuity.
 If you elect to receive a distribution in the form of an annuity, the Plan Administrator will use your vested benefit to purchase an annuity that will pay you over a designated period not to exceed your life or life expectancy (and the life or life expectancy of a designated beneficiary).
 Special rules apply when distributions are made in the form of an annuity.
 You (and your spouse, if you are married) should contact the Plan Administrator to make sure you understand your rights with respect to the selection of an annuity form of distribution under the Plan. - Vested account balance of \$5,000 or less.
-If your total vested account balance under the Plan is \$5,000 or less as of the distribution date, you will be eligible to receive a distribution of your entire vested account balance in a lump sum within a reasonable period after your termination of employment.
+If your total vested account balance under the Plan is \$5,000 or less as of the distribution date, you will be eligible to receive a distribution of your entire vested account balance in a lump sum as soon as administratively feasible following your termination of employment.
 If you receive a distribution of your vested benefits when you are partially-vested in your Plan benefits, your non-vested benefits will be forfeited.
-For the purpose of determining if your vested account balance exceeds \$5,000, your vested account balance does not include the value of your rollover contribution account under the Plan, if any.
+For this purpose, your vested account balance is determined without regard to any Rollover Contributions you may have under the plan.

 You may elect to receive your distribution in cash or you may elect to rollover your distribution to an IRA or to another qualified plan.
-If your total vested account balance under the Plan is \$5,000 or less as of the distribution date and you do not consent to a distribution of your vested account balance, your vested benefit automatically will be rolled over to an IRA selected by the Plan Administrator.
-If your total vested account balance exceeds \$5,000, no distribution will be made from the Plan without your consent.
+If your total vested account balance under the Plan is \$5,000 or less as of the distribution date and you do not consent to a distribution of your vested account balance, your vested benefit will remain in the Plan until such time as you consent to a distribution or your benefit can be distributed from the Plan without consent.
+Further information regarding the Plan's distribution procedures will be provided at the time you terminate employment.